Cristóbal Balenciaga: Retirement and death

 Balenciaga retired from the high fashion world in 1968 at the age of 74 after working in Paris for thirty years.
-First, he decided to retire from active life in May 1968 and, a few months later, on 1 July, the newspapers broke the news of his headquarters in Paris and his studios in Madrid closing.
+First, he decided to retire from active life in May 1968 and, a few months later, on 1 July, the newspapers broke the news of his headquarters in Paris and his studios in Madrid closing, with the exception of its perfume and accessory divisions.

 The closing down of his business came by surprise even to his employees.
+Subsequently, 112 of his employees filed a lawsuit against Balenciagas Spanish brand Eisa.
+They regarded the closure as unjustified because there were still outstanding orders.

-He justified the closing with his habitual clinical brevity: "High fashion is mortally wounded".
+Balenciaga justified the closing with his habitual clinical brevity: "High fashion is mortally wounded".
 On one hand, the intense imposing burden of the French taxes blew through the largest part of the profits and, on the other, Americans stopped buying French high fashion, largely because of General de Gaulle's anti-American politics.
 Americans had succeeded in representing close to seventy percent of the Balenciaga clientele.

 Balenciaga returned to Spain.
-He ended his days living in his house in Altea (Alicante), where he enjoyed painting, conversing, and eating in the company of some of his Spanish assistants.
+He lived in his house in Altea (Alicante), where he enjoyed painting, conversing, and eating in the company of some of his Spanish assistants.

+From July 1970 until his death in 1972, Balenciaga collaborated artistically with two Spanish prêt-à-porter companies, though without investing any financial resources.
+Both companies did not achieve commercial success, as Balenciaga set high quality standards that were incompatible with the production of prêt-à-porter fashion.

-As an exception, four years after his retirement, he accepted the job of designing a gown for the wedding of Carmen Martínez-Bordiú, the daughter of one of his most important clients, Carmen Franco y Polo, and hence, the granddaughter of dictator Francisco Franco.
-Her wedding to Alfonso de Borbón y Dampierre, a grandson of the Spanish king-in-exile, Alfonso XIII, was celebrated on 8 March 1972, Martínez-Bordiu's dress being Balenciaga's last work.
+In 1972, he accepted the job of designing a gown for the wedding of Carmen Martínez-Bordiú, the daughter of one of his most important clients, Carmen Franco y Polo, and hence, the granddaughter of dictator Francisco Franco.
+Her wedding to Alfonso de Borbón y Dampierre, a grandson of the Spanish king-in-exile, Alfonso XIII, was celebrated on 8 March 1972, Martínez-Bordiu's dress being Balenciaga's last couture work.

+In the spring of 1972, the Tribunal Supremo, Spain’s Supreme Court, ruled in favour of the employees in the legal dispute over the closure of the Spanish company Eisa.
+As a result, Balenciaga was forced to reopen Eisa.

-That same month of March 1972, Balenciaga went to spend a vacation at the Parador of Jávea (Alicante).
-He was not sick, nor known of any serious ailment, but unexpectedly on 23 March 1972, he suffered a heart attack, followed by heart failure.
-He was 77 years old at the time of his death.
-He was buried in the Getaria Cemetery.
+In March 1972, Balenciaga went to spend a vacation at the Parador of Jávea (Alicante).
+On 22 March 1972, he suffered a heart attack, followed by heart failure.
+Balenciaga died at the 24 March 1972 in a hospital in Valencia, he was 77 years old.
+Balenciaga was buried in the Getaria Cemetery.